spruceid/wallet/install_trustchain_mobile.md

 ### 8. Build DIDKit targets
 This step provides the builds that provide the DIDKit FFI functionality.

-A Rust installation is needed for this step.
+A Rust installation (at least 1.68.0) is needed for this step.
 If necessary, follow the [official instructions](https://www.rust-lang.org/tools/install) including adding `~/.cargo/bin` to your path.

 After installing rust you'll need to restart your shell, in which case you'll also need to re-export `TARGET_CC` from step 6.